DaanV30/flipperzerofiles/README.md

 These files are only for Educational Purposes only.
 I am not responsible for any damage you cause

+created by daan_tech1
+This project and its code are the property of DaanV30 You are not allowed to modify, distribute, or publish this code without proper credit to the original author (DaanV30).
+Any use of this code without attribution is strictly prohibited.

+© DaanV30 2025

+for contant, please send me a DM on discord: daan_tech or send me a mail: business.daantech@gmail.com

 wanna join my Discord?
 https://discord.gg/tPpT46CJH6